1. Resource Library

 All this creates more work for your AR team and makes for a negative experience for your customers.

-How does the AR Disconnect hurt your business?
+How does the AR Disconnect harm your business?

 Beyond making your accounts receivable team’s and your customers’ accounts payable (AP) team’s lives harder, the AR Disconnect has real implications for your cash flow.
 This includes: